neondatabase/website/content/docs/guides/autoscaling-guide.md

 1. Using the slider, specify a minimum and maximum compute size.
     ![Autoscaling edit settings](/docs/guides/autoscaling_edit_settings.png)

-    Neon scales the compute size up and down within the selected compute size boundaries to meet workload demand. _Autoscaling_ currently supports a range of 1/4 (.25) to 7 vCPUs.
+    Neon scales the compute size up and down within the specified range to meet workload demand. _Autoscaling_ currently supports a range of 1/4 (.25) to 7 vCPUs.
 One vCPU has 4 GB of RAM, 2 vCPUs have 8 GB of RAM, and so on.
 The amount of RAM in GBs is always 4 times the number of vCPUs.

     <Admonition type="note">
-    You can also configure the **Auto-suspend delay** setting for your compute endpoint at the same time.
+    You can configure the **Auto-suspend delay** setting for your compute endpoint at the same time.
 The **Auto-suspend delay** setting defines the number of seconds of inactivity after which a compute endpoint is automatically suspended.
 This feature is also referred to as "scale-to-zero".
     </Admonition>
 1. Click **Save**.